What is linguistics?

 I'm struggling in one of my Linguistics courses.
 How can I get help?

 The first step if you are struggling in one of your Linguistics courses is to go to your instructor's office hours to get help - this provides you with one-on-one assistance from an expert in the material that you are learning.
 Another way to get help is to set up a study group for the course - this can often be done through a class mailing list or website.
 Students taking LING 200 can get help at the Center for Learning and Undergraduate Enrichment (CLUE), and students taking any of our courses who need assistance with writing can get help from tutors at CLUE or the Odegaard Writing and Research Center (OWRC).
 CLUE additionally offers tutoring for many foreign languages taught at UW.
-Finally, if you are looking for one-on-one for-pay tutoring, you can contact the linguistics adviser to inquire about hiring a graduate student tutor.

 What will the cost of tuition be?